-De-escalation Problem-solving Restorative • Supervised calm time in a safe space within the Teacher - student conversation Student apology and recognition of error classroom eg near teacher's desk, with school officer Work it out together plan teacher and student Opportunity to reflect on actions and make plan for changes • Supervised calm time in a safe space outside of the classroom eg relaxation room, Wellbeing space Set and reinforce limits Individual crisis support and/or safety management plan Teacher - student - parent meeting Teacher - student - leadership conversation Student contributes back to the class or school community Restorative conversation between stakeholders as required Restorative Conference as required
+De-escalation Problem-solving Restorative Supervised calm time in a safe space within the classroom eg near teacher's desk, with school officer Supervised calm time in a safe space outside of the classroom eg relaxation room, Wellbeing space Set and reinforce limits Individual crisis support and/or safety management plan conversationWork it out together plan - teacher and student Student apology and recognition of error Opportunity to reflect on actions and make plan for changes Student contributes back to the class or school community Restorative conversation between stakeholders as required Restorative Justice Conference as required

 In addition, de-escalation crisis prevention and support strategies may include productive pedagogy to engage students, knowing our students, their triggers and de-escalation methods, cultivating positive rapport and relationships with our students.
 Growing student awareness of expectations and boundaries, and clear and consistent consequences implemented should expectation/s not be met are an important step in creating consistency and setting high and consistent standards for students.
-Examples of responding to unproductive behaviour can be found in Appendix B.